Indirect Prompt Injection: The Attack Your Input Filter Cannot See

-Indirect prompt injection hides malicious instructions in documents, emails, and web pages that AI systems retrieve.
-This guide covers how the attack works, why RAG pipelines are especially vulnerable, and how to defend with content validation.
+Indirect prompt injection hides malicious instructions in documents, emails, and web pages that AI systems retrieve and trust.
+This guide covers how the attack works, why RAG pipelines are the prime target, and how to validate retrieved content before your model reads it.

 TLDR